xmuyulab/DreamDIA/README.md

 docker run -it --name dreamdia_example --gpus all -v /YOUR/OWN/WORK/PATH:/tmp/work mingxuangao/dreamdia:v2.0.3 /bin/bash
 ```

-* Using the argument `--gpus all` will considerably accelerate the DreamDIA-XMBD pipeline if you have some GPUs.
+* Using the argument `--gpus all` will considerably accelerate the DreamDIA<sup>XMBD</sup> pipeline if you have some GPUs.

 3. Activate the conda environment.